Get insider access

 • Poor passive soundstage.

 The Focal Bathys aren't designed for sports and fitness.
-They're bulky, heavy, and can fall off of your head with moderate head movements.
-On the upside, their wireless design ensures that there isn't much to snag and pull the headphones off your head.
+They're bulky and heavy and can fall off of your head with moderate head movements.
+On the upside, their wireless design ensures that there isn't much to snag and pull the headphones off your head, but if you're jostling around, the headphones can be knocked off regardless.

 Pros